uraiblakhani2/unix_project/README.md

 basic security tasks like generating SSH keys, configuring the server with HTTPS and monitoring the server health.

-<h2>In other words, this repo contains instruction to set up a VPS and a journal along with screenshots of setting up the VPS.</h2>
+<h2>In other words, this repo contains instruction to set up a VPS along with screenshots of setting up the VPS.</h2>